BlvckBytes/RazerControl/README.md

 Please check out the releases section of this repo, you can find binaries in the OSX app format there.
 Place it into your application folder and set it as a login item in system preferences > users & groups > login items, if you want to.

-As already stated, this needs the dependency *osx-razer-led*, compiled (which you can easily do in xcode) as a binary in */usr/local/bin*.
-Don't forget to make it executable, by running *chmod +x osx-razer-led*.
-You can download precompiled binaries [here](https://github.com/dylanparker/osx-razer-led/releases).

 ## Future plans

 - [x] Add a visual for sending commands